LLM Reference

 Deep dive

-The capability footprint differs most on multimodal input: GPT-5.3-Codex, reasoning mode: Magistral Small 2506, function calling: GPT-5.3-Codex, tool use: GPT-5.3-Codex, structured outputs: GPT-5.3-Codex, and code execution: GPT-5.3-Codex.
-Both models share the core language-model surface, so the practical split is not just feature count.
+The capability footprint differs most on vision: GPT-5.3-Codex, function calling: GPT-5.3-Codex, tool use: GPT-5.3-Codex, structured outputs: GPT-5.3-Codex, and code execution: GPT-5.3-Codex.
+Both models share reasoning mode, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-Choose GPT-5.3-Codex when coding workflow support are central to the workload.
-Choose Magistral Small 2506 when reasoning depth are more important.
+Choose GPT-5.3-Codex when coding workflow support, larger context windows, and broader provider choice are central to the workload.
+Choose Magistral Small 2506 when provider fit are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.
 This keeps the decision grounded in measurable tradeoffs instead of brand-level assumptions.
 It also helps separate model capability from provider packaging, which can change cost and latency.
 For teams standardizing a stack, that distinction is often the difference between a benchmark win and a reliable deployment.

 FAQ